lunohodov/awesome-astrophotography/README.md

 - [Agena Buyer's Guide to ZWO Astronomy Cameras](https://agenaastro.com/articles/guides/cameras/zwo-astronomy-cameras-buyers-guide.html) - ZWO has a diverse product line.
 This guide will help you make the right choice.
 - [Autoguiding](https://astrobackyard.com/autoguiding/) - An introduction to auto-guiding.
 - [DeepSkyStacker vs PixInsight](https://www.lightvortexastronomy.com/image-pre-processing-deepskystacker-vs-pixinsight.html) - A detailed comparison of the pre-processing features.
+- [Drift Alignment by Robert Vice (D.A.R.V)](https://www.cloudynights.com/articles/cat/articles/darv-drift-alignment-by-robert-vice-r2760) - Accurate alignment in just a matter of minutes.
 - [Sky-Watcher AZ-GTI: The Perfect Mount for Mobile Astrophotography](https://milkywayphotographers.com/article/2021/03/11/sky-watcher-az-gti-the-perfect-mount-for-mobile-astrophotography/)
 - [The Differences between CCD and CMOS Sensors](https://www.atik-cameras.com/news/difference-between-ccd-cmos-sensors/) - One of the best explanations to CCS vs. CMOS camera sensors.